Firefighting foam leak at Bradley causing health concerns

 WINDSOR, Conn.
 (WWLP) – The Connecticut Department of Public Health has issued a warning, after firefighting foam potentially leaked into a local river.

-“These are chemicals that have a tremendous number of carbon-fluoride bonds in them, which are the strongest bonds in nature,” explained Kristen Mello, the co-founder of a clean water advocacy group in Westfield.
+“These are chemicals that have a tremendous number of carbon-fluoride bonds in them, which are the strongest bonds in nature,” Kristen Mello, the co-founder of a clean water advocacy group in Westfield explained.

 The foam that potentially leaked into the Farmington River is the same foam that contaminated Westfield’s water supply years ago.